florisvanvugt/taskmanager/readme.md

 # Simple task manager

 This is quite a simple program designed to handle running exorbitant numbers of scripts, not all at the same time in parallel, but with a user-specified maximum number that should be running at any one time.
 You feed this program a task list file (see details below) of scripts, which it will execute in order, and when one finishes it will start the next, so that at any time there is a number N of processes running in parallel (and this number can be set by the user).

+Furthermore, this program allows you to recover from crashes, by having the possibility to check whether a particular task has already previously been completed.

 ## Graphical